Pierre-vh/Fox/README.md

 ## Project structure
 * /includes/ Contains the headers
 * /lib/ Contains the source code/implementation
-* /tools/ Contains the main.cpp, compiles to moonshot.exe
+* /tools/ Contains the main.cpp, compiles to fox.exe
 * /tests/ "Runnable" language test programs which use the -verify mode and (in the future) File-Checking utilities.
 * /unittests/ Unit tests powered by GoogleTest which tests utilities (/Common) of the project and some parts of the pipeline.
 (Including the lexer)
 * /docs/ Documentation